agronomhidden/rpc/README.md

-(This fork implements batched query in JsonRpc spec V2.
+(This fork implements batched query in JsonRpc spec V2 based on Gorilla's rpc module.
 Check out the folder named "v2_batch".
 You should be able to enable the batched query support by changing the import path from "gorilla/rpc/v2" to "jason-xxl/rpc/v2_batch" in your code.)

 rpc
 ===